OUR BOOK CLUBS

 Hello book lovers!
 Welcome to your local book club.

-Matilda Bookshop now hosts four book clubs for different ages.
+Matilda Bookshop now hosts five book clubs for different ages.

 All book clubbers receive a 20% discount on the book of the month.

-To be involved, please join one of the book clubs described below and you’ll be emailed when our upcoming dates are announced.
+To be involved, please join one of the book clubs mailing lists and you’ll be emailed when our upcoming dates are announced.

 Hope to see you soon at one of Matilda Bookshop book clubs!